Conditional Fee Agreement: How To Use No Win No Fee To Fund Your Workplace Injury Claim

 Tip – Household contents legal protection covers most type of accident claims, but not road accident claims.
 You would need legal protection cover on your motor insurance to meet your solicitor’s costs in making a road accident claim.

-Summary Of Conditional Fee Agreement / No Win No Fee Costs Agreements
+Summary Of Work Injury Conditional Fee / No Win No Fee

 In this article – you have seen that a conditional fee agreement is the technical name for a no win no fee agreement; how a CFA ensures you do not pay your solicitor’s fees if your work injury claim is not successful and how the majority of your legal expenses / solicitor fees are payable by the other side in the event of success.